 InvoCare's Current Liabilities And Their Impact On Its ROCE

-InvoCare has total assets of AU$1.5b and current liabilities of AU$144m.
-Therefore its current liabilities are equivalent to approximately 9.4% of its total assets.
-With low levels of current liabilities, at least InvoCare's mediocre ROCE is not unduly boosted.
+InvoCare has total assets of AU$1.6b and current liabilities of AU$174m.
+Therefore its current liabilities are equivalent to approximately 11% of its total assets.
+This is a modest level of current liabilities, which would only have a small effect on ROCE.